Phillips County is named for R O Phillips, who was secretary of the Lincoln Land Company which organized the towns in

 Contractor: Walter Knutzen & Sons of Kearney, Nebraska

 Description: The building faces west and is a two story brick with terra cotta trim and concrete structure.
-The building is located on landscaped grounds in the center of the city and has a recessed entrance on the west side.
+The building is located on landscaped grounds in the center of Holyoke and has a recessed entrance on the west side.
 The windows are rectangular.
 The roof line is flat.
 The building is surrounded by landscaped grounds.
 The building was a Public Works Administration project.

 Note: The courthouse is a two-and-half-story plus basement building.
 It measures 61 feet by 83 feet.
 The building is composed of a center section with flanking wings.
 The center section projects slightly beyond the wings on the west and east sides.
 The center section is also taller than the wings, creating a partial third story.
 The building rests on a brick foundation and is clad in buff brick laid in a common bond pattern with terra cotta detailing.
 Terra cotta quoins decorate the corners of the building.
 Stringcourses at the foundation, water table, and between the first and second floors are also composed of terra cotta blocks.
 The building’s original paired, single-light, metal-framed casement windows are intact.
 The county has installed multi-light storm windows behind the original windows to reduce drafts.